Giovanni Gabrieli: Career

 San Marco had a long tradition of musical excellence and Gabrieli's work there made him one of the most noted composers in Europe.
 The vogue that began with his influential volume Sacrae symphoniae (1597) was such that composers from all over Europe, especially from Germany, came to Venice to study.
 Evidently, he also instructed his new pupils to study the madrigals being written in Italy, so not only did they carry back the grand Venetian polychoral style to their home countries, but also the more intimate style of madrigals; Heinrich Schütz and others helped transport the transitional early Baroque music north to Germany, a trend that decisively affected subsequent music history.
 The productions of the German Baroque, culminating in the music of J.S.
 Bach, were founded on this strong tradition, which had its roots in Venice.

+Illness and death

 Gabrieli was increasingly ill after about 1606, at which time church authorities began to appoint deputies to take over duties he could no longer perform.
 He died in 1612 in Venice, of complications from a kidney stone.